 It can be hard to pinpoint the difference between a keen interest in video games, and a harmful video game addiction.
 If you're worried your child may be suffering from video game addiction, here are five signs for which you should be on the lookout:

-- “Binging” on video games -- playing for more than 8 hours non-stop in one sitting and then lying to family members about the amount of time spent playing.
-One session lasting for an extended period is not necessarily cause for alarm, but if your child repeatedly spends entire days "plugged in," or begins fibbing about how long they spend online, you may be dealing with a video game addiction.
+Playing for more than 8 hours non-stop in one sitting and then lying to family members about the amount of time spent playing.
+One session lasting for an extended period is not necessarily a cause for alarm, but if your child repeatedly spends entire days "plugged in," or begins fibbing about how long they spend online, you may be dealing with a video game addiction.

 The points above are not a complete list of signs and symptoms of video game addiction.
 It is a general list of the most commonly occurring behavioral changes.
 You know your child best.
 Always keep an eye out for other changes in behavior that could indicate a problem.